 The main types of retail work experience include:

 Also referred to as a ‘year in industry’, an industrial placement is formal work experience offered to undergraduates (normally in their penultimate year) who are doing a ‘sandwich’ degree.
-Industrial placement students are typically paid an annual salary; for instance, in 2016 John Lewis’ industrial placements offered a salary of £17,500.
+Industrial placement students are typically paid an annual salary; for instance, John Lewis Partnership offers its industrial placement students a salary of £19,500.
 Performing well on a retailer’s industrial placement is a good way to make yourself stand out if you’re hoping to get on to its graduate scheme.

-Students interested in applying to do an industrial placement usually need to do so during the first term of the year before their placement.
+Students interested in applying to an industrial placement usually need to do so during the first term of the year before their placement.
 This is because many of the larger companies set deadlines for applications around December and January, although this can vary; some applications may close earlier and some later.
-Applications for John Lewis’ 2016 industrial placements closed in October 2015, for example.
+Applications for Marks & Spencer's 2019 industrial placements closed in November/December 2018, for example.
 The application process for industrial placements is often along the same lines as for graduate schemes and during a placement it’s common for students to work at a similar level to those on a retailer’s graduate programme.
 The application process for Aldi’s industrial placement, for example, is usually exactly the same as for their graduate scheme.

 Students applying for an industrial placement can expect the application process to be something like this, although it will vary depending on the retailer and the role you are applying for: